DevendraMane/DevendraMane/README.md

 ### 📂 Featured Project

 #### 📝 **Faby Notes**
-> A real-world note-taking web application built with the MERN Stack.
+> A study buddy web application built with the MERN Stack.
 Currently under development, with features like user authentication, real-time updates, and more on the roadmap.

 👉 *Stay tuned!
 Lots of improvements and features coming soon.*